Updated – January 24, 2020

 Georgian banks offer up to 9.4% on short-term interest rates on the local currency, and it is one of the easiest places in the world to open up bank accounts.

-Some Georgian banks have recently lowered their deposit rates on USD accounts, however, which is ironic given that interest rates in the US have gone up!
+Like Cambodia, Georgia also gives good interest rates on the USD.
+However, some Georgian banks have recently lowered their deposit rates on USD accounts, which is ironic given that interest rates in the US have gone up!

 Anybody who has been watching the news in the last few years, would have seen how volatile the situation in Turkey has become.